Radar altimeter: Appleton's ionosphere measurements

 During this same period there was a great debate in physics over the nature of radio propagation.
 Guglielmo Marconi's successful trans-Atlantic transmissions appeared to be impossible.
 Studies of radio signals demonstrated they travelled in straight lines, at least over long distances, so the broadcast from Cornwall should have disappeared into space instead of being received in Newfoundland.
 In 1902, Oliver Heaviside in the UK and Arthur Kennelly in the USA independently postulated the existence of an ionized layer in the upper atmosphere that was bouncing the signal back to the ground so it could be received.
 This became known as the Heaviside layer.

 While an attractive idea, direct evidence was lacking.
 In 1924, Edward Appleton and Miles Barnett were able to demonstrate the existence of such a layer in a series of experiments carried out in partnership with the BBC.
 After scheduled transmissions had ended for the day, a BBC transmitter in Bournemouth sent out a signal that slowly increased in frequency.
 This was picked up by Appleton's receiver in Oxford, where two signals appeared.
 One was the direct signal from the station, the groundwave, while the other was received later in time after it travelled to the Heaviside layer and back again, the skywave.

-The trick was how to accurately measure the distance travelled by the skywave to demonstrate it was actually in the sky.
+Accurately measuring the distance travelled by the skywave, proving it was actually in the sky, was necessary for the demonstration.
 This was the purpose of the changing frequency.
 Since the ground signal travelled a shorter distance, it was more recent and thus closer to the frequency being sent at that instant.
 The skywave, having to travel a longer distance, was delayed, and was thus the frequency as it was some time ago.
 By mixing the two in a frequency mixer, a third signal is produced that has its own unique frequency that encodes the difference in the two inputs.
 Since in this case the difference is due to the longer path, the resulting frequency directly reveals the path length.
 Although technically more challenging, this was ultimately the same basic technique being used by Bell to measure the distance to the reflectors in the wire.